Entanglement Entropy of the Two-Dimensional +-J Ising Model on the Nishimori Line

-Y.S. is grateful to the Sysmex corporation for financial support and continuous encouragement.
+Y.S. is grateful to Sysmex Corporation for financial support and continuous encouragement.
 This research was supported by MEXT as ``Exploratory Challenge on Post-K computer'' (Frontiers of Basic Science: Challenging the Limits).
-J.G. and T.N. was supported by JSPS KAKENHI Grant Number 17K05578 and P17750.
-H.U. was supported by JSPS KAKENHI Grant Number 25800221 and 17K14359.
-A.G. acknowledges support by project EXSES APVV-16-0186.
+J.G. and T.N. were supported by JSPS KAKENHI Grant Numbers 17K05578 and P17750.
+H.U. was supported by JSPS KAKENHI Grant Numbers 25800221 and 17K14359, and by JST PRESTO No. JPMJPR1911.
+A.G. acknowledges the support by project EXSES APVV-16-0186.